raeTen/celestia-g2-stereoscopic/open-letter-to-nvidia.md

 ## How you can help (and help yourself)
 I read about your question how you could help out "Linux" to be better supported.
-## The answers in short, and the first is really essential:
+## The answers in short, and the first one is simply essential:

 1. Please just unlock openGL(+) quadbuffering on Geforces with all -"drivers" finally.
 Most of us own Geforces and some of us know it's not only